IsaacSchemm/Pandacap/README.md

 # Pandacap

-A single-user art gallery, feed reader, and ActivityPub server, built using F# and C# on ASP.NET Core and designed for Azure.
+A single-user art gallery, feed reader, and social media server, built using F# and C# on ASP.NET Core and designed for Azure.

 On the home page: